Hamza-Alami/markdown-quarks/test.md

 By using these security settings, you can help to ensure that your app is secure and protected from unauthorized access.

+## Advanced Security

+In the Advanced Security section of your app dashboard, you can configure additional security options for your app.
+Here are some of the options available:

+### Allowed Domains

+The Allowed Domains option allows you to restrict login to users who have email addresses associated with certain domains.
+To configure this option, enter the domain names that are allowed in the "Allowed Domains" field.

+### Allowed Origins

+The Allowed Origins option allows you to whitelist certain URLs that are allowed to make requests to your app.
+To configure this option, enter the URLs in the "Allowed Origins" field.

+### Allowed IP Addresses

+The Allowed IP Addresses option allows you to whitelist certain IP addresses that are allowed to access your app.
+To configure this option, enter the IP addresses in the "Allowed IP Addresses" field.

+### Blacklisted IPs

+The Blacklisted IPs option allows you to block access to certain IP addresses that you do not want to be able to access your app.
+To configure this option, enter the IP addresses in the "Blacklisted IPs" field.

+### Allowed Countries and Not Allowed Countries

+The Allowed Countries and Not Allowed Countries options allow you to restrict access to your app based on the user's country of origin.
+To configure these options, enter the desired countries in the corresponding fields.

+By using these advanced security settings, you can help to ensure that your app is secure and protected from unauthorized access from specific domains, origins, IPs, and countries.